Government Laboratory High School, Mymensingh: Library

 The library has approximately 2,500 books.
 Most of them were bought by coeval sanctioned money during the establishment of the school.
 Others were bought by annually approved money.

 Co-curricular activities

 There are some clubs and organizations to help co-curricular activities: Bangladesh National Cadet Corps (BNCC), Scouting and Red Crescent.
 The notable clubs are Science Club of The Laboratorians (S.C.L), Cultural Club of the Laboratorians (C.C.L), English Club of the Laboratorians (E.C.L), Quiz Club of the Laboratorians (Q.C.L.), Debating Club of the Laboratorians (D.C.L.), Books Club of the Laboratorians (B.C.L) and History Club of the Laboratorians(H.C.L) etc.

 Results

 The first examinees attended the Secondary School Certificate examination from this school in 1992.
 The highest success came in 1995.
 Almost every year in every public examination this school achieves the honor of 100% passing the students.
-It is not just passing rather good numbers and distinctions.
+They usually have good numbers and distinctions.